SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 Through one of the scouts, Captain Brown said to take me back up to the mesa camp.

-My hands weren't tied but they might as well have been.
+My hands weren't tied, but they might as well have been.
 I had nowhere to go.
 No one to go to.

 Everyone was dead.